inventables/grbl-xcp/README.md

 When preparing a release, we want to use this firmware binary (from the `master` branch build) for handing off to manufacturing.
 That means properly updating the [build strings](https://github.com/inventables/grbl-xcp/blob/master/grbl/grbl.h#L26) and then creating a git tag of the same name.
 That tag should be the basis for a [GitHub release](https://github.com/inventables/grbl-xcp/releases) which includes the aforementioned hex file.
 See the [initial release](https://github.com/inventables/grbl-xcp/releases/tag/v1.1h-XCP.20200804) for an example.

-TBD: Email one (or all?) of Andrew, Sumanth, Stephanie with the firmware binary

 ## Differences

 **TODO**